b2castro/starter-fer-de-lance/README.md

   There is intentionally less support code this time to put less structure on how errors are reported, etc.  Feel free to start with code copied from past labs; note that this assignment uses _pairs_ rather than _tuples_ – most of the code for pairs was given along with lecture notes.
+Note that the initial state of the tests will not run even simple programs until you get things started.
 - Implement ANF for `ELambda`.
 Hint – it's quite similar to what needed to be done to ANF a declaration.
 - Implement the compilation of `CLambda` and `CApp`, ignoring stored variables.